harshit428288/python/README.md

 🌍 Why It Matters: Surface lift irrigation is critical for sustainable agriculture in water-scarce regions — data can unlock better efficiency, equity, and impact on rural livelihoods.

-here are my objective on this topic
+Here are my objective on this topic:
 *to determine scheme_construction_cost,scheme_machinery_cost,scheme_maintainence_cost
 *to find the construction_subsidy,machinery_subsidy *to analize water_distribution_method_name